What are you cleaning with? Do you reach for Dawn to wash your dishes or Windex to clean your windows?

 4 teaspoons vegetable glycerin (acts as a preservative)

-5 drops antibacterial essential oil such as lavender, tea tree, rosemary or any scent you prefer (optional)
+5 drops antibacterial essential oil such as lavender, tea tree, rosemary or any oil you prefer (optional)

 Mix together and store in a sealed glass jar, shelf life of 2 years.